* The Name * The Era * The Club * The People * The Rebellion *

 50 Songs from the 1969 STONEWALL Jukebox*

-Musical Note: To provide the greatest diversity of singing artists popular at The Stonewall Club, "50 Songs in the Stonewall Jukebox" -- chosen from the composite "Songs of The Stonewall" -- represent only one song by each artist.
+Musical Note: To provide the greatest diversity of singing artists popular at The Stonewall Club, "50 Songs in the STONEWALL Jukebox" -- chosen from the composite "Songs of The STONEWALL" -- represent only one song by each artist.
 Some singers such as The Supremes and The Seasons had several singles in the Stonewall Jukebox in the course of a year.
-Some other very popular artists like The Temptations, The Stones, Streisand, Sinatra, Smokey, Shirley and Sly had a few singles in the Stonewall Jukebox in a calendar year All of the songs listed (above) were not simultaneously in the Stonewall Jukebox.Suggestion: Use any of the authentic "Songs of The Stonewall" listed above as the music for a Gay Pride
+Some other very popular artists like The Temptations, The Stones, Streisand, Sinatra, Smokey, Shirley and Sly had a few singles in the Stonewall Jukebox in a calendar year All of the songs listed (above) were not simultaneously in the Stonewall Jukebox.Suggestion: Use any of the authentic "Songs of The STONEWALL Club Jukebox" listed above as the music for a Gay Pride

 Supportive letter from the first openly-Gay New York City Councilmember Antonio M. Pagan -- as arranged by S.V.A.
-President Williamson Henderson -- to get The Stonewall Club a "Cabaret License" for the second floor new entertainment room.
-The S.V.A. via Williamson and S.V.A.
+President Willson L. Henderson -- to get The Stonewall Club a "Cabaret License" for the second floor new entertainment room.
+The S.V.A. via Willson and S.V.A.
 Ambassador Storme DeLarverie testified at the New York City Bureau of Standards and Appeals.
 The big hearing room was packed with S.V.A. members and supporters and Stonewall Club staff and patrons.
 We won!